sea-lang/sea/doc/guide.md

 rec String(own: bool, len: int, str: ^char)
 ```

-Since Sea has no namespaces (_yet_), functions imported from other modules are
-thrown into the global scope :/

 ## Documentation

 You can write documentation comments ("doc comments") using the following two